Coronavirus COVID-19 Updates: uc.edu/publichealth

 Because these medications are controlled substances with significant abuse potential, the following procedure must be followed in order to be treated for ADHD and other attention disorders at UHS:

 In order to be prescribed controlled substances for the treatment of ADHD, patients at UHS must receive a formal psychological, psychoeducational, or neuropsychological evaluation by a qualified physician, psychologist or mental health professional.
-This evaluation can be completed by a UHS Mental Health staff member or elsewhere in the community.
-If patients seek evaluation by a community provider, they are strongly advised to share the acceptable documentation requirements to ensure that the evaluation they receive will meet the standards required.
+Patients are strongly advised to share the acceptable documentation requirements (see below) to ensure that the evaluation they receive will meet the standards required.
 UHS is not responsible for evaluations obtained in the community that do not meet the documentation requirements described below.

 If a student has been previously diagnosed with ADHD via formal evaluation, the patient must provide acceptable documentation of the diagnosis.
 See below for acceptable documentation requirements.
 Supporting documentation from a family member or primary care provider alone is insufficient.

 A short term supply of medication may be prescribed pending receipt of records.
 This is solely at the discretion of the provider.B.
 Documentation Requirements

 Documentation must be in the form of an assessment record, treatment summary, and (neuro) psychological assessment report supporting the diagnosis.
 Documentation within the past 5 years is preferred.
 Progress notes alone are not sufficient.
 Evaluations that rely solely on self-report data are not sufficient.
 At the discretion of the UHS provider, alternate documentation may be acceptable on a case-by-case basis.

 b.
 Objective and subjective methodologies used to determine